 Ron D Smith: Absolutely.
 I’ll just say that regardless of how the election goes, the impact on small business is going to be anybody’s guess.

-Have a question for Steven C?
-Ask or leave a comment below!
+Have a question for Steven C or want to leave a comment?